-Most people with primary Raynaud's won't go on to develop any further problems.
+Raynaud’s phenomenon often occurs on its own.
+This is called primary Raynaud’s phenomenon.
+Primary Raynaud’s is a fairly common condition.
+It affects more women than men.
+Most people with primary Raynaud’s won’t go on to develop any further problems.

-These attacks often only last a few minutes, and you may find that moving into a warmer environment often stops the attack.
+These attacks often only last a few minutes, but they can last two to three hours.
+You may find that moving into a warmer environment often stops the attack.

-The blood supply to the fingers and toes is controlled by nerves connected to the blood vessels.
-The nerves can reduce the blood supply in response to certain situations, one of which is exposure to severe cold.
-This prevents a loss of heat from the body.
+The blood supply to the fingers and toes is controlled partly by nerves connected to the blood vessels.
+The nerves can reduce the blood supply in response to certain situations, one of which is extreme cold temperatures.
+This is a natural reaction, to prevent a loss of heat from the body.

-Emotional changes, such as feeling anxious, can also cause an attack of Raynaud’s by triggering the nerves to shut down the blood supply.
+Emotional changes, such as feeling worried, can also cause an attack of Raynaud’s by triggering the nerves to shut down the blood supply.

-Raynaud’s may also develop as a side-effect of certain drugs such as beta-blockers, which are used in the treatment of raised blood pressure and angina.
+Raynaud’s may also develop as a side effect of some drugs such as beta blockers, which are used in the treatment of high blood pressure and angina.